pytroll/satpy/doc/source/composites.rst

  - day_night (string): "day_night" means both day and night portions will be kept "day_only" means only day portion will be kept "night_only" means only night portion will be kept
+ - need_alpha (bool): This only affects "day only" or "night only" result True means an alpha band will be added to the output image for transparency False means the output is just a single-band image with masked-out area

 Usage (with default values)::